dillondoxey/vault-aws-workshop/docs/vault-2.md

   * Unpack the `vault` binary.
   * Place the binary in your path.

-See this [tutorial](https://learn.hashicorp.com/vault/getting-started/install) for more details.
+See this <a href="https://learn.hashicorp.com/vault/getting-started/install" target="_blank">tutorial</a> for more details.

 ???
 Installing Vault is easy.